cdozdil/OptiScaler/README.md

 - DLSS (native DX11)
 - XeSS 2.x (_soon™, but Intel ARC only_)

+> [!NOTE]
-_[*] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
+> _[*] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
 There is a 10-15% performance penalty for this method, but allows much more upscaler options.
 Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by OptiScaler. **These implementations do not support Linux** and will result in a black screen._

 #### For Vulkan
 - FSR2 2.1.2 (Default), 2.2.1